openequella/openequella.github.io/tutorials/reporting/RepeatedMetadata.md

+## Querying repeated metadata nodes

 In the previous tutorial we learned how to use the `xpath` function to extract data from the item xml.

 We did a simply query which returned a single value, however XPath queries are much more powerful than that, they can be used return multiple parts of the xml.

 A common pattern within EQUELLA is to collect multiple sets of data using the "Repeater" control, for example:

 ```xml
 <xml>